kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ## Conclusion

 How is it working out for you?
-We hope you will a better kintone development experience than ever before using the new kintone UI Component library.
+We hope you will experience a better kintone development than ever before using the new kintone UI Component library.

-> This article will be reviewed by kintone and Google Chrome as of February, 2021.
+> This article was reviewed by kintone and Google Chrome as of February, 2021.
 > In addition, the version of kintone UI Component that is used for customization is v0.7.4 and v1.0.0.

-> The documentation for v0 is a separate site.[Here](https://kintone-labs.github.io/kintone-ui-component/latest/)Please check.
+> The documentation for v0 is a separate site.Please check [here](https://kintone-labs.github.io/kintone-ui-component/latest/).